urbana-planning/historic-urbana-webmap/README.md

 # historic-urbana-webmap
-Webmap of historic buildings in Urbana, IL
+Webmap of historic buildings in Urbana, IL.